-2.3 SP2 Attached-Type Particle Approximation
+2.3 SP2 attached-type particle approximation

-- 15 To determine the number of attached-type particles, we monitored the half-decay positions of both the incandescence and scattering signals.
-When an rBC particle coated with non-refractory material traverses the SP2 laser, it both scatters light and starts to incandesce (Figure S2).
+To determine the number of attached-type particles, we monitored the half-decay positions of both the incandescence and scattering signals.
+When an rBC particle coated with nonrefractory material traverses the SP2 laser, it both scatters light and starts to incandesce (Fig. S2).
 As the incandescent core is heated to its vaporization temperature, the particle shrinks since the core is both boiling off non-refractory material and vaporizing.
 Thus, the scattering signal eventually falls off precipitously.
-It is important to note that the incandescent detector has a size range of ~90-500 nm, but the scattering detector has a much more limited range of - 20 ~200-400 nm.
+It is important to note that the incandescent detector has a size range of $\sim 90-500$ nm, but the scattering detector has a much more limited range of $\sim 200-$ 400 nm.
 Due to these size-range differences, the half-decay position of the scattering peak always appears prior to the half-decay position of the incandescent peak for a coated particle.
-When an rBC particle is attached to a refractory particle such as dust, the attached rBC particle is vaporized, but the dust particle passes through the laser unaffected or only partially ablated (Figure S3).
-Thus, in this scenario, the half-decay position of the scattering peak always appears after the half-decay position of the incandescent peak.
-To approximate the number of attached-type particles, we take the difference between the scattering peak's - 25 half-decay position and incandescent peak's half-decay positions.
+When an rBC particle is attached to a refractory particle such as dust, the attached rBC particle is vaporized, but the dust particle passes through the laser unaffected or only partially ablated (Fig. S3).
+Thus, in this scenario, the half-decay position of the scattering peak always appears after the halfdecay position of the incandescent peak.
+To approximate the number of attached-type particles, we take the difference between the scattering peak's half-decay position and incandescent peak's half-decay positions.
 Those that have positive differences we defined as "attached-type" particles.
-The range of attached rBC masses is limited to 0.7 to 25.4 fg (90-300 VED diameter, 1.8 g cm-3).
-This corresponds to 120-450-nm Aquadag® particles.
-For pure Aquadag® particles, the fraction of attached type particles was 0.03.
-This approach is less rigorous than the time-dependent cross section calculation outlined by Moteki et al. (2014), but is also less computationally expensive.
+The range of attached rBC masses is limited to 0.7 to 25.4 fg (90-300 VED diameter, $1.8 \,\mathrm{g}\,\mathrm{cm}^{-3}$).
+This corresponds to 120- 450 nm Aquadag[®] particles.
+For pure Aquadag[®] particles, the fraction of attached-type particles was 0.03.
+This approach is less rigorous than the time-dependent cross-section calculation outlined by Moteki et al. (2014), but is also less computationally expensive.
 Thus, this technique can analyze a wide range of attached rBC masses simultaneously.

-30 2.4 Continuous Flow Diffusion Chamber
+2.4 Continuous Flow Diffusion Chamber

 The CFDC has been described previously in detail (DeMott et al., 2015; Rogers et al., 2001).
-Briefly, the CFDC consists of two, vertically mounted concentric copper columns that have been chemically treated to be wettable by liquid water.
+Briefly, the CFDC consists of two vertically mounted concentric copper columns that have been chemically treated to be wettable by liquid water.
 Each column is temperature-controlled using refrigeration compressors.
 The annular gap between the two bare columns is 1.1 cm.
-When taking a cross-section of the columns, the inner and outer column form the inner and outer walls, respectively.
-To form a thin layer

-35 of ice on each wall, the annular volume is flooded with water while both wall temperatures are held at -27 °C. After icing, an aerosol lamina is tightly focused between the walls by directing the sample flow to pass through a cylindrical knife edge, surrounded by dry and particle-free sheath flows representing 85% of the total flow.
+When taking a cross section of the columns, the inner and outer column form the inner and outer walls, respectively.
+To form a thin layer of ice on each wall, the annular volume is flooded with water while both wall temperatures are held at -27 °C. After icing, an aerosol lamina is tightly focused between the walls by directing the sample flow to pass through a cylindrical knife edge, surrounded by dry and particle-free sheath flows representing 85 % of the total flow.
 By controlling the temperature of each ice-coated wall, the temperature and RH of the aerosol lamina can be precisely controlled.